-List the names and contact information of persons wh discrimination. o may have knowledge of the alleged
+List the names and contact information of persons who may have knowledge of the alleged discrimination.

 Witness 1

 First Name: Last Name:

 Primary Phone #: Other Phone #:

 E-mail Address:

 Witness 2

 First Name: Last Name:

 Primary Phone #: Other Phone #:

+First Name:

 E-mail Address:

-Section 4: Other Agency/Court Informa ition
+Section 4: Other Agency/Court Information

-Have you filed this complaint with any other federal, state court? tate or local agency or with any federal or
+Have you filed this complaint with any other federal, state or local agency or with any federal or state court?

-No (if no, go to Section 5) Yes
+No (if no, go to Section 5)

+Yes

 If Yes, Check all that apply.

+Federal Agency

+Federal Court

+State Agency

+State Court

-Federal Agency Federal Court State Agency State Court Local Agency
+Local Agency

-Please provide information about a contact person at filed. the agency or court where the complaint was
+Please provide information about a contact person at the agency or court where the complaint was filed.

-Name of Agency: Date complaint was filed:
+Name of Agency:

+Date complaint was filed:

-First Name: Last Nam ne:
+First Name: Last Name:

 Street Address:

 City: State: Zip Code:

 Primary Phone #:

 Section 5: Resolution

 How can this be resolved to your satisfaction?

 Please sign below.
-You may attach any written materi relevant to your complaint. als or othe er information that you think is
+You may attach any written materials or other information that you think is relevant to your complaint.

-This Discrimination Complaint form or your written cororder to address your allegation(s).
-Additionally, this coname, if necessary, in the course of our inquiry.
-The Eform is attached for your convenience.
-If you are filing another person, our office will also need this person's office will no Discriminati a complai eed your consent to disclose your ion Complaint Consent/Release int of discrimination on behalf of
+This Discrimination Complaint form or your written complaint statement must be signed and dated in order to address your allegation(s).
+Additionally, this office will need your consent to disclose your name, if necessary, in the course of our inquiry.
+The Discrimination Complaint Consent/Release form is attached for your convenience.
+If you are filing a complaint of discrimination on behalf of another person, our office will also need this person's consent to disclose his/her name.

 I certify that to the best of my knowledge the information I have provided is accurate and the events and circumstances are as I have described them.
 As a complainant, I also understand that if I indicated I will be assisted by an advisor on this form, my signature below authorizes the named individual to receive copies of relevant correspondence regarding the complaint and to accompany me during the investigation.

-Complainant Signature [Date
+Complainant Signature